Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Proposed Method

-Fig. 1 shows the overall architecture of our designed MCFNet network.
+Fig. \ref{MCFNet} shows the overall architecture of our designed MCFNet network.
 MCFNet consists of three parts: Cascaded Backbones, Decoders with cascaded skip connections, and Aggregation.
-The Cascaded Backbones module is composed of SEB (Acute Extraction Backbone) and FCB (Elegant Connection Backbone), enabling multi-scale and multi-resolution input for the model.
-The Decoders with cascaded skip connections module mainly achieves feature aggregation at skip connections and bridge layers in the cascade network, enhancing feature representation by fully utilizing feature information from different levels and different sub-networks.
+The Cascaded Backbones module is composed of Sharp Extraction Backbone (SEB) and Flexible Connection Backbone (FCB), enabling multi-scale and multi-resolution input for the model.
+The Decoders with cascaded skip connections module mainly achieves feature aggregation at skip connections and bridge layers in the cascaded network.
 The Aggregation module primarily reflects the aggregation of the decoder output layers and the application of our designed adaptive loss aggregation strategy.